-- 1. Make sure that yarn.node-labels.fs-store.root-dir has been created and ResourceManager has the permission to access it. - 2.
-You can store node labels in the local file system of ResourceManager at a path such as file://home/yarn/node-label; however, in order to ensure high availability of the >cluster and avoid loss of label information due to ResourceManager failures, you are recommended to store the label information in HDFS. - 3.
-In Hadoop 2.8.2, you need to configure the yarn.node-labels.configuration-type configuration item.
+1. Make sure that yarn.node-labels.fs-store.root-dir is created and that ResourceManager has access to it.

+2. You can store node labels in the local file system of ResourceManager in paths such as file://home/yarn/node-label .
+However, to ensure high availability of the cluster and to avoid label loss due to the failure of ResourceManager, we recommend that you store node labels in HDFS.

+3. If you use Hadoop 2.8.2, you need to set yarn.node-labels.configuration-type .

-4. Configure node label
+4. Configuring node labels

-Set it in etc/hadoop/capacity-scheduler.xml .
+You can configure node labels in etc/hadoop/capacity-scheduler.xml .